jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-06-checkpoint.md

 $$x=-\frac{1}{2}p \pm \surd \left(\frac{1}{4}p^2+q\right).$$

-**642.** This formula contains the rule by which all quadratic equations may be resolved;
+<span class="art">642</span> This formula contains the rule by which all quadratic equations may be resolved;
 and it will be proper to commit it to memory, that it may not be necessary, every time, to repeat the whole operation which we have gone through.
 We may always arrange the equation in such a